oxygine/oxygine-framework/readme.md

 - Accurate rendering of text with line wraps, vertical and horizontal alignment support, localization, utf-8.
 Base HTML tags support ([screenshot](https://dl.dropboxusercontent.com/u/12679384/oxygine/text_align.gif)).
 - If you want to add multiple sets of assets for different game resolutions it can be done on the engine level by writing just a few lines of code.
 You won’t need to adjust coordinates manually for different resolution.
 It is enough just to keep initial art in high-res.
 - Masking ([screenshot](https://dl.dropboxusercontent.com/u/12679384/oxygine/masking.gif), [screenshot](https://dl.dropboxusercontent.com/u/12679384/oxygine/mask.png))
-- Atlas assembling on the fly during the loading, if you didn’t make it before.
+- Atlas assembling on the fly during the loading, if you didn't make it before.
 - Multi-threaded resources loading.
 - It is possible to partially unload from memory “heavy” resources, like atlases.
-The handler to work with atlas will be still valid (as well as his size) and will even have texture point, but the texture itself will be empty.
-This is very important when you have strict memory limitations : for example if you created all UI with all resources loaded, but there is no need to display them.
+The resouce handle to work with atlas will be still valid (as well as his size) and will even have texture point, but the texture itself will be empty.
+This is very important when you have strict memory limitations: for example if you created all UI with all resources loaded, but there is no need to display them.
 - Fast automatic batching.
 - Bitmap fonts based on [BMFont](http://www.angelcode.com/products/bmfont/).
 Possibility to add your own font type.

 You could build it on top of the Marmalade, SDL2 or adapt it for your platform.
-Oxygine could be build with Emscripten for internet browser too.
+Oxygine could be build with Emscripten for internet browser as well.

 And this is not all.
 There are a lot of features, but it is easy to use them, framework is not a monster and very intuitively clear.
 Viewing of couple examples would be enough to understand how it works.